Hexagon/pup/README.md

 deno run -Ar jsr:@pup/pup setup
 ```

+If you're using Windows, automated setup may fail.
+If so, follow the instructions printed at the command line.

 This command downloads the latest version of Pup and installs it on your system.
 Read more about release channels [here](https://pup.56k.guru/installation/#release-channels).

 ### Configuration and Usage